piecedigital/TutoPop/README.md

 #TutoPop
 ###Lead by bubble!

+___

 ##What is it?

-TutoPop is a jQuery plugin for creating simple popup tutorials showing your users the interface of your website or web app!
+TutoPop is a jQuery tool for creating simple popup tutorials showing your users the interface of your website or web app!

 ___